cestella/NLPWithMahout/README.md

 NLP With Mahout
 =============
-This repository is intended to provide a working example of using the Latent Dirichlet Allocation library from Mahout.
+This repository is intended to provide a working example of using the Latent Dirichlet Allocation implementation from Mahout.
 This work was presented at the Hadoop Summit 2013 in San Jose, California.
 You can find the presentation [here](https://github.com/cestella/NLPWithMahout/blob/master/src/main/presentation/NLP_with_Mahout.pdf?raw=true).